-MUST provides a Coach for college students to help them navigate life, college, and being a Mentor.
-The college students then mentor the youth all four years of high school.
-Mentors get the help they need to finish their higher education and youth get a positive male role model who grew up in a similar environment to themselves.
+The M.U.S.T.
+Mentoring Model is a unique system which creates an environment for liberation and growth.
+Coaches for mentors help them navigate life, school, relationships, etc. Mentors for the mentees, assist all four years of high school, helping navigate life, school and relationships.
+Mentors get the skills they need to finish their higher education or further their career and mentees get an emerging adult Black male role model who grew up in a similar environment to themselves.

-Because MUST is serving the youth who need the most help it needs to be a four-year mentoring program.
-It takes a year just to earn a youth’s trust.
-By years three and four MUST has a strong voice in the life of the youth.
-The younger guys watch their older mentors for four years and begin to think… “He comes from the same place I do.
+Because M.U.S.T. serves underserved mentees, it needs to be a four-year mentoring program.
+Sometimes, it can take a year just to earn a mentee’s trust.
+It's been proven, by years three and four M.U.S.T. has a strong voice in the life of the mentee.
+The mentees watch their mentors for four years and begin to think… “He comes from the same place I do.
 If he can do it… so can I!”

 A Gates Foundation study, "The Role of Risk", reported that quality mentoring reduces depression, increases acceptance by peers, and improves grades.
 Long term mentoring helps with attendance, reduces substance abuse, and deviant behavior in school.**